DGBA(LEGAL) - PERSONNEL-MANAGEMENT RELATIONS: EMPLOYEE COMPLAINTS/GRIEVANCES

 United States Constitution

-The District shall take no action abridging the freedom of speech or the right of the people to petition the Board for redress of grievances.
+A district shall take no action abridging the freedom of speech or the right of the people to petition the board for redress of grievances.
 U.S. Const.
 Amend.
 I, XIV

-The Board may confine its meetings to specified subject matter and may hold nonpublic sessions to transact business.
-But when the Board sits in public meetings to conduct public business and hear the views of citizens, it may not discriminate between speakers on the basis of the content of their speech or the message it conveys.
+A board may confine its meetings to specified subject matter and may hold nonpublic sessions to transact business.
+But when a board sits in public meetings to conduct public business and hear the views of citizens, it may not discriminate between speakers on the basis of the content of their speech or the message it conveys.
 Rosenberger v.
 Rector & Visitors of Univ. of Virginia, 515 U.S. 819, 828 (1995); City of Madison v.
 Wis.
 Emp.
 Rel.
 Comm'n, 429 U.S. 167, 174 (1976); Pickering v.
 Bd. of Educ., 391 U.S. 563, 568 (1968) [See DG]

 Employees shall have the right, in a peaceable manner, to assemble together for their common good and to apply to those invested with the powers of government for redress of grievances or other purposes, by petition, address, or remonstrance.
 Tex.
 Const.
 Art.
 I, Sec.
 27

-There is no requirement that the Board negotiate or even respond to complaints.
-However, the Board must stop, look, and listen and must consider the petition, address, or remonstrance.
+There is no requirement that a board negotiate or even respond to complaints.
+However, a board must stop, look, and listen and must consider the petition, address, or remonstrance.
 Prof'l Ass'n of College Educators v.
 El Paso County Cmty.
 [College] District, 678 S.W.2d 94 (Tex.
 App.—El Paso 1984, writ ref'd n.r.e.)

 A district that receives federal financial assistance, directly or indirectly, shall adopt and publish grievance procedures providing for prompt and equitable resolution of employee complaints alleging any action prohibited by Title IX of the Education Amendments of 1972.
 34 C.F.R.
-106.8(b); North Haven Bd. of Educ. v.
-Bell, 456 U.S. 512 (1982)
+106.8(c); North Haven Bd. of Educ. v.
+Bell, 456 U.S. 512 (1982) [For legally referenced material relating to Title IX grievance procedures, see FFH(LEGAL).]

 Wages, Hours, Conditions of Work